Johnny Strange: Television appearances

 Strange has also made appearances on Good Mythical Morning, LastWeekTonight, F2Freestylers and Sidemen.

-In 2021 Strange appeared in an episode of The Sidemen titled ‘Sidemens Got Talent’ where he lifted a beer keg with his ear piercings and swallowed swords - eventually letting KSI pull a swallowed sword out of his throat.
+In 2021 Strange appeared in an episode of The Sidemen titled 'Sidemens Got Talent' where he lifted a beer keg with his ear piercings and swallowed swords – eventually letting KSI pull a swallowed sword out of his throat.
 Miniminter also made him an honorary member of the Sidemen.
-This was his second appearance with The Sidemen, his first being in an episode of Sidemen React titled ‘Most Unbelievable Body Mods’.
+This was his second appearance with The Sidemen, his first being in an episode of Sidemen React titled 'Most Unbelievable Body Mods'.

 Book author

-In 2023 Strange authored a book called ‘Unusual As Usual: Bizarre stories of historical circus, sideshow and freak show performers’ based on his YouTube project of the same name.
-Unusual As Usual tells the stories of sideshow, freak show and circus performers of the past.

-On the channel, he hosted several series including: ‘Abnormal Animals’, ‘Anatomical Oddities’, ‘Modified Marvels’, and ‘Peculiar People’.
-It was released on 10 March 2023 and reached the number-one bestseller position on Amazon with 24 hours of its release.
+In 2023 Strange authored a book called 'Unusual As Usual: Bizarre stories of historical circus, sideshow and freak show performers' based on his YouTube project of the same name.
+The Book was released on 10 March 2023 and reached the number-one bestseller position on Amazon within 24 hours of its release.
+This was quickly followed up with the second book of the series 'Unusual As Usual: Abnormal Animals' the same year.

+On the Youtube channel, Strange hosted several series including: 'Abnormal Animals', 'Anatomical Oddities', 'Modified Marvels', and 'Peculiar People'.

+In 2024 Strange released his third book, the official biography of Elaine Davidson, the 'Most Pierced Woman In The World' according to Guinness World Records.
+The book, titled 'Elaine Davidson: Holier Than Thou', talks all about Davidson's life and career as a performer.